-- plant and equipment 3 8 years - fixtures and fittings 5 years
+plant and equipment 3 - 8 years leasehold improvements 5 - 10 years

 Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.

 (c) Impairment

 (i) Non-derivative financial assets

 A financial asset not classified as at fair value through profit or loss is assessed at each reporting date to determine whether there is objective evidence that it is impaired.